 As well as children’s literature, Jonathan is interested in interdisciplinary dialogues between literature, media, music, science, and theology.
 He has published broadly, including on transgressive creation in Shelley’s Frankenstein, bibliographical anomaly in Tennyson’s English Idyls, and Christological imaging in Tolkien’s Middle-earth mythos.

-Jonathan is a Fellow, Tutor, and the Lead Admissions Tutor at Churchill College.
-He is also Director of Studies in Education at Lucy Cavendish, Newnham, and St Edmund’s; an Affiliated Lecturer at the Faculty of Education; and an Honorary Member of the Faculty of English.
-He teaches and examines undergraduates and postgraduates in children’s literature, and he mentors several postgraduate educationalists.
+Jonathan is a Bye-Fellow and Director of Studies in Education at Lucy Cavendish College.
+He is also a Fellow, Tutor, and the Tutor for Undergraduate Admissions at St John’s College; a Bye-Fellow and Director of Studies in Education at St Edmund’s College; an Affiliated Lecturer at Cambridge’s Faculty of Education; and an Honorary Member of the Faculty of English.
+He teaches and examines undergraduates and postgraduates in English children’s literature.